Rapsittie Street Kids: Believe in Santa: Production

+Believe in Santa was animated using 3D Choreographer, a consumer-grade product not designed for professional production, resulting in an aesthetic described by critics as "hideous".

-According to Kennedy Rose, daughter of Chris Rose, one of the special's executive producers, production started back in 2002, when her father and a friend of his formed J Rose Productions.
-Wolf Tracer Studios, a computer animation company also known for producing the 2004 direct-to-video feature Wolf Tracer's Dinosaur Island (also starring Hamill) and the full-length animated pilot Not Quite Right by Crappco, was hired to make the film's animation.
-Rose states that her father trusted the animators, to the point where he spent around $500,000 USD on production, and never checked in on their work.
+According to Kennedy Rose, daughter of Chris Rose, one of the special's executive producers, production began in 2002, when her father and a friend formed J Rose Productions.
+Wolf Tracer Studios, a computer animation company also known for producing the 2004 direct-to-video feature Wolf Tracer's Dinosaur Island (also starring Hamill) and the full-length animated pilot Not Quite Right by Crappco, was hired to animate the film.
+Rose states that her father trusted the animators to the point where he spent around $500,000 USD on production and never checked in on their work.
 His first time seeing the animation was on the night the movie premiered on television.
 Rapsittie Street Kids: Believe in Santa was animated in 3D Choreographer–a consumer-grade CGI animation program–with effects provided by Adobe Photoshop and Adobe After Effects.

-A demo reel from Wolf Tracer features an early test animation of Rapsittie Street Kids under the name The Bash Street Kids, not to be confused with the British comic strip.
-The website of Promark Television, the special's distributor, enthusiastically promoted Believe in Santa as "an animated program ... that seems destined to become a classic".

 Soundtrack

 A soundtrack was released sometime in late 2002.
-It features five songs, most are vocally performed in the film.
+It features five songs, most of which are vocally performed in the film.